Sunday, February 27, 2011

 I have visited Nam Nao National Park on two occasions and the second time I visited, I saw this large dragonfly Merogomphus paviei.
 It patrolled the river which runs though the headquarters and was intent on upsetting a group of male T. aurora that were in the area.
 Amazingly, it seemed to be able to fly backwards in retreat.
 I watch it for several moments and managed to get a few good photos of it before it disappeared, probably bored of playing with the other dragonflies.

 Now I have spotted a few males, I can fairly confidently ID this species even when in flight.
 Mainly due to the fact that the males arch their abdomens downwards - a characteristic I have only seen with this species.
+I have since spotted this species a couple of times at Phu Khieo Wildlife Sanctuary, which isn't surprising.

-The male
+The Male

 Here's the 'club-like' caudal appendages.